Scams and Fraud

 Review known scams that target utility customers, and keep the following tips in mind to help ensure the safety of your family, property, and personal information.

 - Customers who are behind on their accounts receive written notices of a possible disconnection and how to prevent it.
-Our representatives will not call or email to demand immediate payment or threaten imminent shutoff.
+Our representatives will not call or email to demand immediate payment to avoid a same-day shutoff.

 - Scammers often use Caller ID spoofing software to misrepresent the source of a phone call to further mislead and confuse their targets.
 Call-back numbers provided by these criminals often use greetings and hold messages that mimic legitimate businesses.
 If you have any doubts about the status of your electric service, call your utility company using the customer service phone number on our website to ask about your account.

 - FirstEnergy employees do not contact customers to request sensitive information such as social security numbers or bank account information.